 2. When the records have been subpoenaed or sought by court order or as authorized by law.

 Certain records are open to inspection with respect to each employee.
-They include: name, age, date of original employment or appointment, current position, title, current salary, date and amount of most recent increase or decrease in salary, date of most recent promotion, demotion, transfer, suspension, separation, or other change in position classification, and the office or station to which the employee is currently assigned.
+They include: name, age, date of original employment or appointment, current position, the terms of any contract by which the employee is employed whether written or oral, past and current, to the extent that the board has the written contract or a record of the oral contract in its possession; title, current salary, date and amount of most recent increase or decrease in salary, date and type of most recent promotion, demotion, transfer, suspension, separation, or other change in position classification with the Edenton-Chowan Schools; date and type of each dismissal, suspension, or demotion for disciplinary reasons taken by the Edenton-Chowan Schools; and the office or station to which the employee is currently assigned.
+If the employee has been dismissed, the Board must maintain copy of the written notice of the final decision of the Board setting forth the specific acts or omissions that are the basis for the dismissal, which shall be a public record.

 All information provided to the Human Resources Department by an applicant for employment or by an employee must be true, accurate and complete to the best of that applicant’s or employee’s knowledge.
 It shall be a violation of Board policy and, therefore, grounds for dismissal for an employee to present information to the Human Resources office which is intended to or does defraud or materially misrepresent or conceal the truth.
 Furthermore, the presentation of such information to the Human Resources office by an applicant for employment shall be considered just cause for termination of the application process.

 Any employee may petition the Board to remove from his or her personnel file invalid, incorrect, irrelevant or outdated information.
-The Board will review the petition on the record and may order the Superintendent to remove the information if it finds the information is invalid, incorrect, irrelevant or outdated.
+The Board will review the petition on the record and may order the Superintendent to remove the information if it finds the information is invalid, irrelevant or outdated.

 LEGAL REF: G.S.
 115C-36, -47(18), -276, -319 to -321, -325

 ADOPTED: February 7, 2005

+UPDATED:

 EMPLOYEE GRIEVANCE POLICY 5230